SajinKowserSK/spotify_suggests/README.md

 # Spotify Suggests
-Content-based reccomendation system for suggesting songs to users, based on samples of current songs.
+Content-based recomendation system for suggesting songs to users, based on samples of current songs.
 Built with Flask, Pandas, NumPy, React and Spotify API.